 Even now, visitors to Brandy Station and Cedar Mountain can set out on walking trails stretching a combined total of more than three miles, replete with interpretive signage; both battlefields also boast existing visitor facilities.
 Nearby preserved lands on the banks of the Rappahannock provide a rare opening for expanded access to area rivers and related resources, further ensuring that park patrons seeking a refreshing reprieve from daily life would be certain to find it.

 The Community Land Use + Economics Group estimates that the park would likely attract 75,000 visitors in its first year, then 100,000 visitors within three years of operation — even approaching 200,000 visitors at five years and beyond.
 Corresponding visitor spending is estimated at $1,770,000 in the park’s first year, rising to $4,720,000 in three-plus years.
 The park would generate new economic activity, creating jobs and businesses and, in turn, tax revenues and fee income for the Culpeper community, the Piedmont region, and Virginia writ large.

 How will the effort on behalf of the Brandy Station and Cedar Mountain State Park be a success?

 Put simply: With your help.

-Please like the Alliance’s Facebook page, where you can join us in spreading the word about this exciting effort to friends, family, neighbors and colleagues throughout the Old Dominion.
+Please like the Facebook page for the Friends of Culpeper Battlefields™, where you can join in spreading the word about this exciting effort to friends, family, neighbors and colleagues throughout the Old Dominion.